 The Docklands have since been revitalized with state-of-the-art facilities (such as the impressive Wales Millennium Centre, a performing-arts space) that sit side by side with restored historic buildings and the Senedd, a futuristic government center.

 Cardiff can also be used as a springboard to some of the most interesting sights in South Wales.
-Just 30 minutes away is St. Fagans National History Museum, the best look anywhere at Welsh life of the pre-industrial era.
+Just 30 minutes away is St. Fagans National Museum of History, the best look anywhere at Welsh life of the pre-industrial era.
 I think of museums like this as culture on a lazy Susan — a one-stop way to experience traditional lifestyles across a wide geographical area.
-And this 100-acre open-air museum, currently in the midst of a $42 million renovation, has more than 40 carefully reconstructed and fully furnished historic buildings from all corners of Wales, as well as a "castle" (actually a Tudor-era manor house) that offers a glimpse of how the other half lived.
+And this 100-acre open-air museum has more than 40 carefully reconstructed and fully furnished historic buildings from all corners of Wales, as well as a "castle" (actually a Tudor-era manor house) that offers a glimpse of how the other half lived.
 The workshops here feature busy craftspeople eager to demonstrate their skills.
 Each house comes equipped with a local expert warming up beside a toasty fire, happy to tell you anything you want to know about life in this old cottage.

 Romantics should consider seeing the beloved Tintern Abbey, immortalized in verse (by William Wordsworth) and on canvas (by J. M. W. Turner).
 Founded in 1131 on a site chosen for its tranquility, it functioned as a Cistercian abbey until it was dissolved under Henry VIII.
 Few ruined abbeys are as big, as remarkably intact, or as picturesquely situated.
 Most of the external walls of the 250-foot-long, 150-foot-wide church still stand, along with its exquisite window tracery and outlines of the sacristy, chapter house, and dining hall.
 The daylight that floods through the roofless ruins highlights the Gothic decorated arches — in those days a bold departure from Cistercian simplicity.